zomars/nutflow/README.md

 ## Project Structure

-Nutflow's project is divided into three main folders:
+Nutflow's project is divided into four main folders:

 - `config`
 - `gulp`
 - `src`
 - `www`

+`config` is where you keep track of Bolt configuration files, these will be automatically copied to `./www/app/config` folder.
+Except for the `deploy.yml` file, which will be copied and renamed to `./www/.deploy.yml`.

 `src` is where you would place all your source files.
 This includes all your code, images, fonts and everything else.